Fees and Scholarships

 - When making housing decisions, the university gives priority to students from homes outside Accra.

-- All fees are payable in the Cedi equivalent of the rates listed above, but may also be paid in US dollars
+- All fees are payable in the Cedi equivalent of the rates listed above.
+International students, guardians and sponsors may make payment in US dollars